-A much-overlooked film about a much-overlooked genocide comes to Netflix this weekend, in the shape of The Promise, a 2017 movie directed by Terry George and starring Oscar Isaac, Charlotte Le Bon and Christian Bale.
+With war currently raging in the disputed region of Nagorno-Karabakh, there has probably never been a better time to watch a much-overlooked film about a much-overlooked genocide, currently available on Netflix: The Promise, a 2017 movie directed by Terry George and starring Oscar Isaac, Charlotte Le Bon and Christian Bale.

 Set in the final years of the Ottoman Empire, the film begins in Armenia in 1914 and follows Michael (played by Isaac), a man who dreams of becoming a doctor.
 In order to pay the fees for medical school, he weds a young woman and uses her dowry to pay for his studies in Constantinople.
 Once he arrives in the capital of the Empire, he falls for another woman Ana (Le Bon) who is already in a relationship with an American journalist (Chris; played by Bale) reporting on the growing tensions between Turkey and Armenia.
 As Michael and Ana get closer, war breaks out and the three find themselves in the middle of a terrifying situation.